jonathan-portillo/todo-frontend/README.md

 ## Status

+- Doing a bit of brain storming.
+Trying to figure out the design of the dashboard.
 - Can now display all tasks created on dashboard.
 Next will be implementing fuctionality and working on rerendering pages when submitting a new task.
 - Fixed issue with calling on todo_title end points.
 Next is going to be displaying a list of those titles.
 - Created new components for Task Notes, going to return to log in route issue later.
 I want to focus on functionality for now.
 Having issues posting a new title however.
 Going to revist tomorrow after some rest.